dedis/cothority/blsftcosi/README.md

 ## Description

-The purpose of this work is to implement a robust and scalable consensus algorithm using ftCoSi protocol and handling some exceptions.
-The ftCoSi tree is a three level tree to make a compromise between the two-level tree, making the root-node vulnerable to DoS, and a more than three level tree, slowing the algorithm because of the RTT between the root node and the leaves.
+The purpose of this work is to implement a robust and scalable consensus algorithm using blsFtCoSi protocol and handling some exceptions.
+The tree is a three level tree to make a compromise between the two-level tree, making the root-node vulnerable to DoS, and a more than three level tree, slowing the algorithm because of the RTT between the root node and the leaves.